Subscribe to Our Newsletter

 “There is huge support for school meal programs,” said public health nutritionist Dr Katherine Kent, a senior lecturer at the University of Wollongong who is spearheading the survey with Macquarie University researchers and Healthy Cities Australia.

-As a mother of school-aged children herself, Katherine knows the appeal for stressed parents.
+As a mother of school-aged children herself, she also understands the appeal for stressed parents.

 "My children this morning said, ‘Mum, can we have a lunch order today from the the school canteen, because we know you've retired from packing lunch boxes’,” she said, laughing.

-To make this a reality, community support is essential as researchers hope to use data from the survey to lobby local, state and federal governments, capitalising on the current development of a national food security strategy.
+Community support for the survey is essential as researchers hope to use data to lobby government, capitalising on the current development of a national food security strategy.

-The survey will remain open for another fortnight as researchers hope to reach their final goal of 500 respondents.
+The survey will remain open for another fortnight as researchers aim to reach 500 respondents.
 Illawarra parents are encouraged to have their say and help shape the future of food in our schools.

 To take the survey, follow this link.